mescon/Muximux/README.md

 [![Join the chat at https://gitter.im/mescon/Muximux](https://badges.gitter.im/mescon/Muximux.svg)](https://gitter.im/mescon/Muximux?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is a lightweight portal to view & manage your HTPC apps without having to run anything more than a PHP enabled webserver.
+This is a lightweight portal to view & manage your webapps without having to run anything more than a PHP enabled webserver.
 With Muximux you don't need to keep multiple tabs open, or bookmark the URL to all of your apps.

 ![Desktop screenshot](https://i.imgur.com/LLsHzxX.png)